There is much anticipation about the 2020 edition of Le Crunch – here's what you need to know

 - England’s 44-8 victory last year at Twickenham was their biggest margin of victory over France in championship history.

 What time does it kick off and is it on TV?

-The match at Twickenham kicks off at 3pm UK time on Sunday and is live on ITV.
-There will also be live commentary on BBC Radio 5 live and online, and TV highlights on BBC2 on Sunday at 6pm.
+The final match of round one kicks off at 3pm UK & Ireland time and is live on ITV (UK) and Virgin Media (Ireland).
+There will also be live commentary on BBC Radio 5 Live Sports Extra and RTE in Ireland.

-The referee is Welshman Nigel Owens, with touchline assistance from Ireland’s Andrew Brace and New Zealand’s Brendon Pickerill.
-The TMO is another New Zealander, Glenn Newman, who was on duty in Dublin last weekend.
+Welshman Nigel Owens is the referee, with touchline assistance from Ireland’s Andrew Brace and New Zealand’s Brendon Pickerill.
+The TMO is another Irishman, Brian MacNeice.

 What are the line-ups?

 FRANCE: Anthony Bouthier; Teddy Thomas, Virimi Vakatawa, Gael Fickou, Vincent Rattez; Romain Ntamack, Antoine Dupont; Cyril Baille, Julien Marchand, Mohamed Haouas, Bernard Le Roux, Paul Willemse, Francois Cros, Charles Ollivon (captain), Gregory Alldritt.